fabtho/laughing-eureka/whitepaper.md

 1. registrar change does not need agreement via mail.
 2. no grace periode
 3. No repayment for the domain is needed, is it free? (hexonet, no new fee has to be payed)
-4. does a transfere look exist for .ch
+4. does a transfer look exist for .ch?

 But: